sanjeet7271/JavaLearning/Interface.md

  - An interface always extends another interface.
  - An interface can extend more than one interface.
  - Variables in the interface are public, static, and final by default.
 Interface variables are also known as constants.
 Methods in the interface are public and abstract by default.
- - Class always implements an interface.
+ - A class always implements an interface.
  - Interface does not have constructors.
  - Interface doesn’t extend classes.
  - If any new method is added to the interface, then all concrete classes that implement that interface must provide an implementation of the newly added method, because all methods in the interface are abstract by default.